Sega v Shenchu

 This short article is in need of work.
 You can help Sega Retro by adding to it.

-Sega Enterprises, Ltd. v Shenchu Electronic Equipment Factory, Inc. was a 1994 case in which Sega Enterprises successfully sued Chinese clone console manufacturer Shenchu Electronic Equipment Factory over their illegal production and sale of Sega hardware and software.[1]
+Sega Enterprises, Ltd. v Shenchu Electronic Equipment Factory, Inc. is a 1994 case in which Sega Enterprises successfully sued Chinese clone console manufacturer Shenchu Electronic Equipment Factory over their illegal production and sale of Sega hardware and software.[1]

 History